 Luckily, there’s an efficient and easy solution to this problem called bone grafting.
-Dr. Scherer proudly offers this technique to all patients in the Naperville and Wheaton area.
+Dr. Scherer proudly offers this technique to all patients.
 Through this procedure, Dr. Scherer can help restore a patient’s jaw to preserve their appearance and functionality.

 What Is Bone Grafting?

 Bone grafting is a process that can repair and rebuild bone in parts of the jaw that have become deficient in patients.
 Dr. Scherer uses a piece of bone from another part of the body (autograft), a piece of bone from a donor (allograft), or a synthetic bone compound and places it in the deficient part of the jaw.